claudiospizzi/node-red-contrib-solar-manager/README.md

 # node-red-contrib-solar-manager

-Nodes to control the [Solar Manager](https://www.solarmanager.ch/), a system to control the smart home power usage and for self-consumption optimization.
+Nodes to control the [Solar Manager](https://www.solarmanager.ch/), a system to manage the smart home power usage and optimize self-consumption.

 ## Description